 On the eastern side of the refectory, there was a much smaller, rectangular, rib vaulted, warming house.
 It was the only, apart from the kitchen and infirmary, constantly heated room, also used for the phlebotomy recommended by the then medicine.
 In the center of the room was a fireplace supported by four columns.
 Narrow passages on its sides allowed access to fire from all sides.
 The upper floor was probably occupied by a small vaulted archive, where the most important monastery documents were kept in a dry place.
 Next to it on the east side of the first floor was a larger room, illuminated from the cloister by three small windows and two on the north side.
 The space on the eastern side of the warming house was filled with a passage from the so-called day stairs leading to the dormitory and archive.
 The portal downstairs led to the rear yard, where perhaps wood for burning in the fireplace was stored.
 At the very end of the monastery’s functioning, to the warming house was added to the second floor, probably residential.
 Its lighting was provided by late Gothic Tudor windows.

 The north-east corner of the main cloister was occupied by a large rectangular building with a so-called monks’ day room.
 It was one of the oldest stone buildings in the monastery, which around 1200 was extended northwards.
-Than the interior received vaults supported by a row of five octagonal columns and profiled corbels mounted on the walls.
+Than the interior received vaults supported by a row of five octagonal columns and moulded corbels mounted on the walls.
 From the east, the building had a two-story annex with latrines and a drainage channel.
 The ground floor housed two vaulted rooms with a passage to the infirmary, while on the first floor from a dormitory you could reach latrines located above the sewage.
 A canal also ran under the northern part of the day room building, but with clean water.
 Its level could be raised by sluices, so that it was then redirected to the higher north-east channel towards the abbot’s residence.
 This water intake was so important that financial penalties were imposed on the monks who were washing dirty things in it.
 The upper floor of the east range was occupied by the monks’ bedroom, up to 52 meters long – the dormitory, from which portal led to the northern transept of the church.
 Such a large room could contain up to a hundred straw mattresses.
 Later in the Middle Ages, when the number of monks fell, the dormitory was probably separated by timber screens to give the brothers greater privacy.
 On the south side in the ground floor, the day room was adjacent to the passage leading to the second cloister and another narrow room originally housed stairs to the first floor.
 Further on was a small, rectangular room (parlour) in which the brothers could talk to each other for a short time without breaking the orders rule.

 A small sacristy and a much larger chapter house were placed between the north transept of the church and the day room.
 Entrance to the chapter house led from the cloister through three richly decorated arcades set on pillars with a total of 14 shafts of which six were not permanently attached.
 Its rib vault was supported by eight pillars dividing the space into three naves.
 Three western bays of the chapter house lying directly below the dormitory, later in the Middle Ages were transformed into a vestibule, while the two eastern spans, in which the higher vaults were installed and the floor was made of decorative tiles, were the proper chapter house.
 It was illuminated by three large ogival windows in the eastern wall.
 Inside, on stone benches placed by the walls, monks gathered under the leadership of the abbot to listen to the readings of the monastic rule and to deal with the monastery’s everyday problems and matters.
 The southern two rooms, crowned with rib vaults, were occupied by the sacristy and a small library (armarium).
 A stone cupboard was placed in the southern wall of the sacristy, and its floor was tiled.
 Above, the door in the south wall of the dormitory led to the treasury.

 North of the church chancel was a infirmary cloister.
+Its dimensions in the plan were 25.6 x 21.6 meters.
 Since the fourteenth century, a covered passage led to it, directly from the church.
 Right next to the eastern side there was an infirmary building in the form of a basilica, measuring 33 x 16 meters with clerestory windows above the aisles.
 It was reserved for sick and old brothers, so it had to be erected a bit further of the main buildings.
 Inside the aisles were partitioned by timber screens, creating separate cells, heated with fireplaces.
 In the larger chamber, also heated by fireplace, on the north-east side, served as the infirmarer’s lodging.
 In a separate annex on the north-west side there were latrines, situated above the drainage channel.
 They were adjacent to the infirmary kitchen building complex, which was only built in the 15th century, although it could have replaced some earlier construction.
 Inside, the hearth provided meals for both the sick and the abbot’s residents.
 In the further years of the 15th century, this kitchen was enlarged from the east by two additional rooms, connected by a passage in the southern annex.
 Two more hearths and a scullery were placed in it.

 The rectangular, originally detached house of the abbot was built already in the first half of the 13th century, in the most northeastern part of the monastery.
 It was a building in which the superior of the convent could receive guests and benefactors of the abbey.
 Originally, the abbot lived with other monks, but as early as the 13th century he had two private, separate rooms at the infirmary cloister, arranged in the shape of the letter L. The smaller of these chambers, the western one, was warmed by the fireplace.
 At the floor level, it could be connected to the latrine block, and then to the brothers’ dormitory, but in the fourteenth century, between the latrines and the abbot’s house, a free passage was pierced.
 In the fourteenth century, along with the increase in the importance of the monastery and the rank of abbot and the desire to introduce higher comfort, a completely new building was erected on the north side, connecting the two previously described (detached and L-shaped).
 It was a spacious building with many chambers and an elongated lobby from the river side.
 Its linking with the kitchen of the infirmary also ensured fast serving of meals.
 During this period, to to the thirteenth-century abbot’s building the chapel was added on the southern side, with a piscina in the wall and a two-light window on the eastern side.
 Right next to it was also added then an annex with a latrine and a dovecote of an uncertain dating.